Retrofit in line with regulation changes, grants and schemes

 Apply to the Boiler Upgrade Scheme

-You might be eligible for up to £6,000 off the cost of a heat pump or biomass boiler if you own a smaller non-domestic property in England or Wales that uses a fossil fuel heating system.
+You might be eligible for a grant to upgrade your boiler if you own a smaller non-domestic property in England or Wales.

 Your building must also have enough insulation to be eligible.